 Hawaiian Lei Culture

-While in New York City for a month I’m dreaming about my next destination, the Hawaiian island of Lanai.
+While in New York City for a month, I’m dreaming about my next destination, the Hawaiian island of Lanai.
 One of the things that struck me on my last trip to Hawaii was the culture and industry around Leis.
 A lei is basically any series of objects strung together with the intent to be worn.

 This explains why I received not only the more typical flower leis but also some non-flower leis on my last visit.
-However, the most popular concept of a lei in Hawaiian culture is a wreath of flowers draped around the neck presented upon arriving or leaving as a symbol of affection.
+However, the most popular concept of a lei in Hawaiian culture is a wreath of flowers draped around the neck presented upon arrival or leaving as a symbol of affection.

 Discover Lanai – not your typical Hawaiian Island